 Leaving aside the stresses and hard work of such a lengthy voyage this must have been a very exciting and interesting period of his career, taking Henry to some exotic and unusual places, although he had of course already served in the West Indies and South America.

 Whilst Henry was away at sea however, his wife Louisa had given birth to a son in Chatham, also named Henry, who was baptised on 21st January 1842, but sadly the child died within his first three months of life.
 Henry senior would never have seen this son.
 Henry and Louisa did not have another child until the third quarter of 1846, a fact that ties in with the movements of HMS Ardent and suggests that Henry left the ship on her return to England in 1845.

 Chatham Dockyard and the Medway, about 1820

-Having left HMS Ardent on 23 Oct 1845 Henry appears to have been shore based for some years.
-On 12th January 1848 he was appointed Colour Sergeant, whilst at home this was a time when he and Louisa had a number of children;
+Having left HMS Ardent on 23 Oct 1845 Henry appears to have been shore based for some years, and whilst at home this was a time when he and Louisa had a number of children;

 In the 3rd quarter of 1846 the birth of their third child, Henry Charles, was registered.
 He too would later serve in the Royal Navy